Shantanu909/MobilTelesco/readme.md

 - Use, share, and adapt the data
 - Even for commercial purposes
 **But you must give appropriate credit** to the dataset author.
 ---

 ## 📚 Citation

 If you use this dataset in your work, please cite:

-Shan Parmar.
+Shantanusinh Parmar.
 (2025).
 MobilTelesco: A Smartphone-Based Astrophotography Dataset.
 Zenodo. https://doi.org/xxxxx

-yaml
-Copy
-Edit

 > 📌 Zenodo DOI will be updated once uploaded and published.